hmdoor/JavaJam_PrincessEdition/Java-Jam/README.md

 You can make a new weapon by implementing the Strikable interface or extending one of the weapon classes.
 Create magical weapons that deal ice, fire, wind or glass damage.
 Create hard hitting weapons that need time to recharge or quick weapons that, while not dealing much damage per strike, can deal more than one strike per round.

-Right now there are only two princess and weapons, but there will be a total of 10 once the game is finished.
+Right now there are only five princesses and weapons, but there will be a total of 10 once the game is finished.